Users

 ## User Home Directories

-Each user is assigned a **Home Directory**, which acts as their **virtual root** on the system.
-Users can only interact with files and folders located **within their home directory**.
-It is **not possible** to grant access to files or folders **outside** a user’s home directory.
+Each user is assigned a Home Directory, which acts as their virtual root on the system.
+Users can only interact with files and folders located within their home directory.
+Access cannot be granted to files or folders outside a user's home directory.

 ## Managing Access

-Access can be assigned at both the **user** and **group** levels.
-However, the system follows a clear precedence rule:
+Access is assigned at both the user and group levels.
+The precedence rules:

-* **User-level access always overrides group-level access**.
-If a user has specific access to a folder, that access remains in effect even if their group has different access settings for the same folder.
+* User-level access always overrides group-level access.
+If a user has specific access to a folder, that access remains in effect even when their group has different access settings for the same folder.

-When a user belongs to **multiple groups** with conflicting access to a folder, the system will apply the access from the **most recently assigned group**.
+* When a user belongs to multiple groups with conflicting access to a folder, the system applies the access from the most recently assigned group.

 ## Standard File Operations Matrix